pulumi/docs/quickstart/part3.md

 ---
-title: Part 3: Containers and Functions 🚧
+title: Part 3.
+Containers and Functions
 ---

-# Containers and Functions
+> **Note:** This section is under development 🚧.

 * @pulumi/cloud
 * Simple app with one function and event source.